spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-the-category-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following changes have been applied in the database.
+* Make sure the following changes have been applied in the database:

 | DATABASE ENTITY                          | TYPE  | EVENT   |
 |------------------------------------------|-------|---------|